If you tend to shiver your way through the colder nights of the year, the good news is that it’s much easier to warm

 However, it takes time to warm your bed that way.
 And nobody likes climbing between icy sheets when they’re supposed to be relaxing at the end of a long day.

 So if you live in a particularly cold area, it might help to use a bed heating system, as well as the right kind of winter bedding.

 What’s the ideal bedroom temperature?

-A lower temperature signals to your body clock that it’s night, and therefore time for sleep.
+A falling temperature signals to your body clock that it’s night, and therefore time for sleep.
 So heating your bedroom too much can have a negative effect on your sleep quality.

 Sleep experts recommend a bedroom temperature of between 60 and 67 degrees Fahrenheit (15.5 and 19.5 degrees Celsius).
 Some will prefer warmer or cooler, but it’s a useful rule of thumb.

 So although it’s nice to warm your bed, if you overheat, sweat or feel uncomfortable, try experimenting with cooler temperatures.

 1. Heat your bedroom, not the whole house